Pilot Whales In Fiji

 short finned pilot whales

 Seeing a pod of pilot whales is quite common outside Fijis reefs and lagoons.
-Any time of the year those members of these oceanic dolphin families may be seen.
+Any time of the year those members of these oceanic dolphin family may be seen.

 Pilot whales are very social, they live in family pods of a few dozen individuals.
 Occasionally they join with other groups to form very large pods of many hundred animals spread out over a wide ocean area.

-Often they mingle with bottlenose or spinner dolphins for protection or to hunt together.
-On occasion, we have also seen them around humpback whales.
+Often the mingle with bottlenose or spinner dolphins for protections or to hunt together.
+On occasions, we have also seen them around humpback whales.

 Sometimes exciting snorkeling experiences are possible.
 When in the water one can clearly hear their whistles and clicks, with which they communicate and navigate.